pydicom/pynetdicom/docs/user/ae_scu.rst

 As the association *Requestor* you're limited to a total of 128 requested presentation contexts, so attempting to add more than 128 contexts will raise a :class:`ValueError` exception.  :attr:`~pynetdicom.presentation.StoragePresentationContexts` consists of 120 of most commonly used Storage
-Service Classes, therefore you are able to add 8 additional presentation contexts without rasing a :class:`ValueError` exception.
+Service Classes, therefore you are able to add 8 additional presentation contexts without raising a :class:`ValueError` exception.

 When you add presentation contexts as shown above, the following transfer syntaxes are used by default for each context: